51 Catchy Email Subject Lines Proven To Boost Conversions

 One (Overall Topic) Book to Rule Them All

 Everyone’s always looking for the fastest route to information.
-It’s why, in marketing, we encourage brands to write long, value-rich articles.
+It’s why, in marketing, we encourage brands to write long, value-rich articles to attract traffic.
 If you can give your reader everything he or she needs in one place, you become an authority, a trusted source, and a traffic magnet.
-You can use the same principle in your catchy email subject lines.
+You can use the same principle in your email marketing subject lines.
 Plus, this one throws in a little pop culture reference for good measure.

 • One Weight Loss Book to Rule Them All